GreenUP Community Beekeeping Program

-In 2015, the GreenUP Community Beekeeping project (GCBP) was created in response to the critical decline of pollinators both locally and globally.
-The GCBP is a project of GreenUP, also be referred to a B’s Bees, in recognition to the donor who has generously supported the start up of this initiative.
-This project will continue to develop through co-funding of participants and sponsorships within our community.
+In 2015, the GreenUP Community Beekeeping Program was created in response to the critical decline of pollinators both locally and globally.
+The GCBP is a project of GreenUP, also referred to as B’s Bees, in recognition of the donor who generously supported the start up of this initiative.
+The project has developed over the past 3 years through co-funding of participants and sponsorships within our community.

 Priorities for the GreenUP Community Beekeeping Program (GCBP)

 - Sustainability – GCBP endeavours to develop and maintain beekeeping activities in a sustainable manner.
 The capacity of the program’s workshops, events and stewardship initiatives will be dependent upon community involvement and commitment throughout the season.
 Sustainability may change from season to season.

 - Accessibility – GCBP welcomes members of our community from a wide demographic of abilities, backgrounds and experiences.
 Program activities will be accessible to people in the community without the need to own beekeeping equipment, land or a vehicle.

 - Community – The program will focus on ‘building a hive’ community, through sharing the beekeeping experience and the celebration of bees in our immediate environment.
 GCBP supports community\ group stewardship of bees and other pollinators, instead of facilitating individualized beekeeping support.

 - Education- The GCBP supports hands–on, experiential approach to learning about native bees and honeybees in our local environment with people of all ages and abilities.

 - Advocacy– The GCBP advocates for a healthy, vibrant community which supports abundant, pesticide-free pollinator forage and habitat.
 GCBP is a voice for safe and sustainable urban beekeeping in the Peterborough area.